 Writing effective test cases isn’t rocket science.
 A well-written test case needs to meet certain requirements.
 It should:

-• Be easy to understand and execute.
+- Be easy to understand and execute.
 Every test case must make sense to anyone that reviews it.
-This is just equally true for automatic or manual test cases.
+This is equally true for automated or manual test cases.

-• Have a specific objective.
+- Have a specific objective.
 Every test should aim to test certain specific aspects of your UI.
-It’s no good just having tests that replicate someone randomly interacting.
+It’s no good relying on tests that replicate someone randomly interacting.

-• Have clear pass/fail criteria.
-One of the easiest traps to fall into is creating ambiguous test cases.
-That is test cases where it isn’t clear whether it has passed or failed.
+- Have clear pass/fail criteria.
+One of the easiest traps to fall into is creating ambiguous test cases where it isn’t clear whether the tests have passed or failed.

 Best Practices for Writing Test Cases